blocksense-network/noir/formal_verification_docs/src/getting_started.md

     export PATH=$PATH:$PWD/target/debug
     ```

 If you encounter any issues, refer to our [Github discussions](https://github.com/blocksense-network/noir/issues).
-If it's not listed, don't hesitate to report it–we're happy to assist
+If it's not listed, don't hesitate to report it—we're happy to assist

 ## Running Noir FV